My Cookie Journey

 Barbara Hall

-I love banana nut bread, so I wanted to copy those flavors into a cookie.
-I added a little maple syrup so I could eat it for breakfast without feeling the tiniest bit guilty.
+I love the flavor of banana bread, so I wanted to bring those same cozy flavors into a cookie.
+A touch of maple syrup makes them feel just right for enjoying with breakfast without the tiniest bit of guilt.

 Print Recipe Pin Recipe